Drake Supporting Nicki Minaj Post-Meek Mill Split: Should Jennifer Lopez Be Worried? [Rumor]

 Fans, via social media, worried whether Drake reaching out to Nicki meant that there were some romantic intentions behind the move to get back on good terms with Minaj, but as the source mentions, the 30-year-old has never hooked up with the “Starships” chart-topper.

-Having known Minaj for well over ten years, they were the best of friends before becoming household names.
+Having known Minaj for well over 10 years, they were the best of friends before becoming household names.
 Regarding Drake’s current relationship with Jennifer Lopez, a source continues stressing that J.Lo has nothing to worry about — Drake reaching out to Nicki is completely innocent.

 “Things with Drake and JLo couldn’t be better.
 They’re going strong [and] Drake doesn’t want JLo to feel threatened or anything,” the insider revealed.